Belize Real Estate | Ambergris Caye Real Estate

 - The GDP annual growth rate averaged 4.29% between 1995 and 2017, as reported by the Statistical Institute of Belize, highlighting the overall strength of the Belize economy.

-- Belize has arguably the most successful tourism market in the region and therefore presents Belize real estate investment opportunities supported by this economic sector, yet not exclusively built upon it.
+- Belize has arguably the most successful tourism market in the region and therefore presents Belize real estate investment in a Marriott hotel opportunities supported by this economic sector, yet not exclusively built upon it.

 - Increasing demand from US baby boomers and a steady increase in interest in Belize real estate from British and European investors are just two reasons to suggest a strong return on investment is possible.

 Real Estate Investment, Taxes and Doing Business in Belize